 The World of Post-Production, Adverts, Messages on Hold, ADR

 If you really want to make good money in recording, look beyond the fun jobs at first and stick with the corporate recordings.
 Especially in LA, you can make decent money but these people expect you to have a high skill level so you need to learn first.

 Whether you do a degree or not, you need to learn the skills.
 A degree can help you get SOME skills but it won’t help you get all of them.
 You need to put in the work yourself, practice at home and in other studios.

 Grab a cheap mic and some cheap software like Reaper or Logic and start recording at home.
 Click around, read online tutorials and video tutorials on Youtube.
 Record and mix people you know or find people in your area.
 Just be straight up with them, tell them you are learning to record but are willing to record them for free to learn.
 That way, they won’t be mad when you suck because you will at first but if they’re not paying, they got what they paid for.
 It works best if they are your friends because they won’t bad mouth you to anyone while you are learning.

-If you’re very lucky, you can land an unpaid internship at a recording studio but this is super hard if you have no skills at all as the engineers will have to train you.
-It’s hard to get internships these days with no skills at all as there are so many graduated from recording schools with some basic low level skills so you might not be able to do this right away but it’s an option for the future once you’re getting better at recording and mixing at home.
+If you’re very lucky, you can land an unpaid internship at a recording studio.
+This is super hard if you have no skills at all as the engineers will have to train you.
+It’s hard to get internships these days with no skills at all as there are so many graduated from recording schools with some basic skills.
+You might not be able to do this right away but it’s an option for the future.
+First focus on getting better at recording and mixing at home.